 It couldn’t be easier to take care of your new vinyl pink flooring.
-Unlike tile flooring, vinyl planks don’t need re-grouted, sealed, or polished to keep them looking like new.
+Unlike tile flooring, luxury vinyl planks don’t need re-grouted, sealed, or polished to keep them looking like new.
 Once installed, weekly dry mopping and regular vacuuming are all that’s necessary to keep them sparkling clean.
 If something does spill, soap and water cleans the mess in a matter of minutes.

 For ultimate durability, choose a commercial-grade vinyl plank flooring designed to hold up to daily use without gashes, stains, or noticeable wear.
 Because the planks are installed individually, it is easy to replace a damaged piece of vinyl flooring if necessary without tearing up the entire floor.